In this guide, I’m going to show you exactly how to start a successful blog.

 Blogging is what allowed me to quit my job and work full-time from home working on projects I’m passionate about.
 It’s truly passive income, meaning it makes money 365 days of the year, without requiring me to be there all the time.
 It’s allowed me to make a lot of great connections with other bloggers, and professionals in the industry.
-And it all started with putting up my first blog.
-And you can do the same by following along in this step-by-step guide.
+And it all started with starting and growing my first successful blog.

-Growing a blog takes a lot of time and hard work.
+Growing a WordPress blog takes a lot of time and hard work.
 Why would you want to invest hours and hours of your time to starting a new blog from scratch, then growing it?
 What’s the point?
 What’s the end goal?

 In 2014, I quit my job as an SEO specialist at a local marketing agency in my city to pursue blogging full-time.
 I had been there exactly 12 months.
 The ENTIRE time I was there, I was just dreaming of the day I got to quit my job and work for myself full time.

 However, I wanted to work for myself in a specific way.
 I didn’t want to start a brick and mortar business.
 That sounded awful from what I heard from other people in those businesses.
 They require you to show up to work for more than 8 hours per day, you’re unprofitable for the first few years in business, and you’ll literally have no free time to do anything else but work on your business.

 For me, that sounded like a nightmare.
 Worse than being at a comfortable day job where I got to learn SEO everyday.

 Instead, I dreamed of a true lifestyle business.
 One where I could work when and where I wanted to.
 One that didn’t require me to trade my hours for dollars.
 And one that could be grown into a large 6 or 7 figure business.